 The staff were seated amongst tables in a circle, like a makeshift board meeting, albeit in our patient lounge.
 I’d only speak directly with the head of the unit, while others took notes.
 It was perfunctory at first and then became more individualized as time went on with my treatment.

-Our (my co-patients and I) other activities were personally assigned.
-In the schedule above, the red items were required for me, while the others were not, or were voluntary.
+Our (my co-patients and I) other activities were personally assigned and mandatory while others were voluntary.

 The key group therapies for me were as follows: